 - Changes in autonomic body functions, such as blood pressure control, temperature regulation, and bladder and bowel function

 - The symptoms of LBD are treatable.
-All medications prescribed for LBD are approved for a course of treatment for symptoms related to other diseases such as Alzheimer’s disease and Parkinson’s disease with dementia, and offer symptomatic benefits for cognitive, movement, and behavioral problems.
+All medications prescribed for LBD are approved to treat symptoms of other diseases such as Alzheimer’s.
+But they may also help treat the cognitive, movement, and behavioral symptoms of LBD.

-- Traditional antipsychotic medications may be contraindicated for individuals living with LBD.
-Many traditional antipsychotic medications (for example, haloperidol, thioridazine) are sometimes prescribed for individuals with Alzheimer’s disease and other forms of dementia to control behavioral symptoms.
+- Traditional antipsychotic medications may be dangerous for individuals living with LBD.
+Many traditional antipsychotic medications—for example, haloperidol and thioridazine—are sometimes prescribed to control behavioral symptoms in people with Alzheimer’s disease and other forms of dementia.
 However, LBD affects an individual’s brain differently than other dementias.
-As a result, these medications can cause a severe worsening of movement and a potentially fatal condition known as neuroleptic malignant syndrome (NMS).
-NMS causes severe fever, muscle rigidity, and breakdown that can lead to kidney failure.
+As a result, these medications can make movement symptoms much worse.
+They can also cause neuroleptic malignant syndrome, a potentially deadly condition.

-- Early recognition, diagnosis and treatment of LBD can improve the patients’ quality of life.
-LBD may affect an individual’s cognitive abilities, motor functions, and/or ability to complete activities of daily living.
-Treatment should always be monitored by a physician and may include prescriptive and other therapies, exercise, diet, sleep habits, changes in behavior, and daily routines.
+- Early recognition, diagnosis, and treatment of LBD can improve a person with LBD’s quality of life.
+LBD may affect an individual’s cognitive abilities, motor functions, and/or ability to perform activities of daily living.
+Treatment should always be monitored by a physician and may include medications and other therapies, including physical therapy, occupational therapy, speech therapy, and psychological counseling, as well as changes in exercise, diet, sleep habits, behavior, and daily routines.

-- Individuals and families living with LBD should not have to face this disease alone.
-LBD affects every aspect of a person – their mood, the way they think, and the way they move.
-People with LBD and their families will need considerable resources and assistance from healthcare professionals and agencies.
-The combination of cognitive, motor and behavioral symptoms creates a highly challenging set of demands for continuing care.
-LBDA was formed to help families address many of these challenges.
+- Individuals living with LBD and their families don’t have to face this disease alone.
+LBD affects every aspect of a person—their mood, the way they think, and the way they move.
+People with LBD and their families need considerable help and resources from health care professionals and others.
+LBD creates challenging demands for continuing care.
+The Lewy Body Dementia Association (LBDA) helps families address many of these challenges.

-- Physician education is urgently needed.
-An increasing number of general practitioners, neurologists, and other medical professionals are beginning to learn to recognize and differentiate the symptoms of LBD – the most misdiagnosed dementia – from other diseases.
-However, more education on the diagnosis and treatment of LBD is essential.
+- Physicians need more education.
+An increasing number of general practitioners, neurologists, and other medical professionals are learning to recognize LBD and differentiate its symptoms from those of other diseases, leading to faster, more accurate diagnoses.
+However, more education about the diagnosis and treatment of LBD is essential.